 Hike at the foot of cliffs

 Driving up 179 towards Sedona, past the Village of Oak Creek, past Bell Rock and Court House Butte, the Twin Buttes are on your right.
 At the foot of the west butte is the famous Chapel of the Holy Cross.
-Behind the east butte is the (in)famous Chicken Point where at times a dozen Pink Jeeps congregate.
+Behind the east butte is the renowned Chicken Point where at times a dozen Pink Jeeps congregate.
 The Twin Buttes Loop is a delightful short loop hike around the two buttes.
-About half the hike is on unoffical trails, the rest follows Forest Service trails.
-All of the hike is visually stimulating because you're walking close to foot of the Twin Buttes red rock cliffs.
+About half the hike is on unofficial trails, and the rest follows Forest Service trails.
+All of the hike is visually stimulating because you're walking close to the foot of the Twin Buttes red rock cliffs.

 I call this trail "Upper Mystic Trail" because it parallels the Mystic Trail.
 It's used by some locals to walk their dogs, but you rarely encounter anybody.
 Bikers use it, too, because it connects to a wonderful bike trail.
 But again, I've seen the bike tracks but have rarely encountered a bike.
-It's a much more interesting trail than the Mystic Trail because it isn't so wide and because it's closer to the butte.
+It's a much more interesting trail than the Mystic Trail because it isn't so wide and closer to the butte.
 The trail goes reasonably straight north, following a bit the contours of the land.
-It meanders here and there and it's a bit faint in spots, but for almost a mile it keeps on going mostly north.
+It meanders here and there, and it's a bit faint in spots, but for almost a mile, it keeps on going mostly north.

-From Cemetery Ridge you follow the trail down the little gully heading straight east.
-You'll be walking mostly on slick rock with only occasional detours when the rock ends or drops off to steeply.
+From Cemetery Ridge, you follow the trail down the little gully heading straight east.
+You'll be walking mostly on the slick rock with only occasional detours when the rock ends or drops off too steeply.
 You keep on going down.
-Once you come to the "end" of the slick rock, the trail goes off to the right for a bit, but then picks up some slick rock again.
+Once you come to the "end" of the slick rock, the trail goes off to the right for a bit but then picks up some slick rock again.
 Follow this slick rock to the end.
-You'll see the main trail continuing on straight ahead but you should look to your right, up a small ravine.
+You'll see the main trail continuing straight ahead, but you should look to your right, up a small ravine.
 You'll see a faint trail climbing up the left side of the little gully.
-After a little while the trail becomes more distinct, meandering around and over rocks, through Arizona Cypress forests.
-The trail climbs initially, but then levels off and follows the contours of the land heading generally south.
+After a little while, the course becomes more distinct, meandering around and over rocks, through Arizona Cypress forests.
+The trail climbs initially but then levels off and follows the land's contours, generally heading south.
 You'll have great views down onto Broken Arrow Trail and the Pink Jeep road paralleling it.
 You may even hear the screeches of the tourists in the Jeeps.
-And of course you'll see the Jeeps below you.
+And of course, you'll see the Jeeps below you.

-At about two miles into the hike, you'll see Jeep tire marks on the rock to your left, a wire cage cairn in front of you and you're back on an official trail.
+At about two miles into the hike, you'll see Jeep tire marks on the rock to your left, a wire cage cairn in front of you, and you're back on an official trail.
 From now on, the hike follows Forest Service trails, initially Broken Arrows Trail continuing south to Chicken Point.
 The trail is well marked and easy to follow.
 Once you're past Chicken Point with the crowds and the Jeeps (unless you're there very early, then you may have it to yourself), the trail changes name to Little Horse Trail and veers for a short while to the left.
 You follow this trail around a curve to the bottom of the big Chicken Point rock, then keep on going southwest at the foot of the Two Nuns (rock formations which are part of the east butte).

 Gate Policy: If a gate is closed upon arrival, leave it closed after you go through.
 If it is open, leave it open.
 Leaving a closed gate open may put cattle in danger.
 Closing an open gate may cut them off from water.
 Please be respectful, leave gates as found.